optimagic-dev/optimagic/docs/source/algorithms.md

         with another local optimizer.

     .. note::
-        Its general nonlinear constraints' handling is not supported yet by estimagic.
+        Its general nonlinear constraints' handling is not supported yet by optimagic.

     It switches between two implementations depending on the problem definition.
     It is the most versatile constrained minimization algorithm